makistsantekidis/clockworkrnn/README.md

 #### WARNING!
 Hastily written and unreadable code.
 Also, it will probably not work so use at your own discretion.

-Currently what I am trying, is to make it learn a custom function, but I am doing it in all the wrong ways and the current experiment will not work.
+In this revision, I try to make the network learn a function and giving as input the steps it should take towards that function.

 Big problem I am currently facing is that theano.grad is really slow when constructing networks with many groups in each layer.